MCP Aggregator

 Subprocess lifecycle

-Section titled “Subprocess lifecycle”capsem-process spawns the aggregator during VM startup, after resolving the
+Section titled “Subprocess lifecycle”capsem-process spawns the aggregator during VM startup, after loading MCP server definitions from user and corp config files.

 sequenceDiagram